 A 2km circular route starting from Lower Shawfield car park and going along Chippendale Ride.
 It is a fairly good surface suitable for mobility scooters and only has two steeply sloping sections.
 You will find 8 timber sculptures created by a local artist that represent a different time period in The Chevin’s history.
 To help you to enjoy your journey back through time there will be a leaflet and audio guide to explain the meaning of each sculpture – available by October 2011.

 A challenging 4km route starting from East Chevin Quarry car park that has steep and muddy paths.
 You will find 8 marker stones which have a geologically-themed carving on them to highlight a nearby geological feature and help explain the origins of The Chevin.
-The leaflet is available here and here There will also be an audio trail available by October 2011.
+The leaflet is available here and here There is also an audio trail available.

 Tree Spotters Trail